-The court concludes that there was no effective appeal from the Planning Board's March 13, 2006 decision to grant the Plaintiff a permit to approve the construction of a foundation and deck upon his property under the existing structure.
+The court concludes that there was no effective appeal from the Planning Board's March 13, 2006 decision to grant the Plaintiff a permit to construct a foundation and deck upon his property.
 The court concludes that by its own language, Attorney Bellefleur's letter dated April 12, 2006 was not a clear notice of an intent to appeal but rather was only a conditional threat of an appeal.
-However, for argument's sake, even if one might construct the letter as an effective notice of appeal, the record is clear that the Town did not receive this "notice of appeal" until April 24, 2006.
+However, for argument's sake, even if one might construe the letter as an effective notice of appeal, the record is clear that the Town did not receive this "notice of appeal" until April 24, 2006.
 (Record Tab 4 and Tab 17)4 The thirty (30) day period for filing a notice of appeal expired on April 12, 2006.
-In the absence of a timely notice of appeal, the
+In the absence of a timely notice of appeal, the Board's decision to grant both the boat landing permit and the foundation/deck permits became final.
+The Law Court has told us that "strict compliance with the appeal procedure of an ordinance is necessary ..." and that notices of appeal filed outside of the prescribed time period are untimely.5 Juliano v.
+Town of Poland, 1999 ME 42, ¶7, 725 A.2d 545, 548.